 At 100 welds, the uncoated electrode had developed a thicker multi-phase alloy layer as shown in Figure 5.6a.
 Using SEM backscatter imagery, the alloy layers were easily distinguished in the high magnification image and were seen to consist of four separate layers on top of the base material.
 At this stage, the uncoated electrode surface had reached the fully developed alloy formations as seen by Parker et al.[5].
 Corresponding to alloy formations seen in literature the layers have been labelled I, II, III, IV, and V corresponding to copper, beta brass, gamma brass, outer mixed layer and zinc.
+The mixed outer layer and surface layer of zinc appeared to form a complex outer layer on the surface of the electrode that was easily cracked.
 The coated electrode at the same number of welds in Figure 5.6b had not yet formed a continuous alloy layer.
 The TiC coating at this stage was still intact; however some areas showed reduced thickness and minor damage.